Functions in JavaScript

 console.log(doubledNumbers); // Output: [2, 4, 6, 8]

-Callbacks are functions that are passed as arguments to other functions.
-They are often used in asynchronous programming to handle the results of operations that take time to complete.
+Callbacks are functions that you pass as arguments to other functions.
+They’re especially useful in asynchronous programming, allowing you to handle results once a task completes.

 Recursion

-Recursion is a programming technique where a function calls itself directly or indirectly.
-Recursive functions must have a base case that terminates the recursion.
+Next, let’s discuss recursion.
+Another essential concept in JavaScript is recursion, which occurs when a function calls itself directly or indirectly.
+Recursive functions must have a base case to stop the recursion.

 Key Components of Recursion: